-- 9.3.1 Ensure that the vehicle is fully test prepared as described in Section 1. - 9.3.2 Ensure that the legform, the vehicle, the propulsion system and the data acquisition equipment has soaked in a temperature in the range of 16°C to 24°C for at least 2 hours prior to testing. - 9.3.3 Fit a new piece of foam1 to the legform and fit the neoprene skin over the foam. - 9.3.4 Align the vehicle so that the propulsion system can aim at the impact position and the propulsion system can fire the legform in a direction that is parallel to the vehicle centre line. - 9.3.5 Roll the vehicle forwards to give the desired free flight distance. - 9.3.6 At the time of first contact the bottom of the legform shall be 25mm above Ground Reference Level ±10mm.
-Insert blocks under the wheels of the vehicle such that vehicle height is raised as required by the gravity correction method used to ensure the above tolerance; and the tolerance for direction of impact are both satisfied.
+- 9.3.1 Ensure that the vehicle is fully test prepared as described in Section 1. - 9.3.2 Ensure that the legform, the vehicle, the propulsion system and the data acquisition equipment has soaked in a temperature in the range of 16°C to 24°C for at least 4 hours prior to testing. - 9.3.3 Align the vehicle so that the propulsion system can aim at the impact position and the propulsion system can fire the legform in a direction that is parallel to the vehicle centre line. - 9.3.4 Roll the vehicle forwards to give the desired free flight distance. - 9.3.5 At the time of first contact the bottom of the legform shall be 75mm above Ground Reference Level $\pm 10$ mm.
+The measurement must be taken from the bottom of the legform without any protective covers. - 9.3.6 Insert blocks under the wheels of the vehicle such that vehicle height is raised as required by the gravity correction method used to ensure the above tolerance; and the tolerance for direction of impact are both satisfied.
 Alternatively, ensure that the vehicle is positioned above a trench in the floor.
-See Figure 24.
+See Figure 23.